 The latest ECMWF reanalyses are being produced through the EU-funded Copernicus Climate Change Service (C3S), which is implemented by the Centre.
 They are freely available through the C3S Climate Data Store.
-The most recent ECMWF reanalysis dataset is the ERA5 Back Extension, a preliminary release to be further updated in 2021 that provides data from 1950 to 1978 and sits alongside the main established ERA5 dataset (1979 to present day).
+ERA5 is the latest climate reanalysis produced by ECMWF.
+It is available from 1940 and continues to be extended forward in time.
 ERA5 provides data from the Earth's surface to the top of the atmosphere, for variables such as air temperature, wind, rainfall, sea-surface temperature and ocean wave height.
-ERA5 data are available within 5 days of real time.
+ERA5 data are available within five days of real time.
 ERA5 also provides information about uncertainty: data from areas or periods where observations are sparser are likely to be less certain.